Relations among higher Whitehead maps: Introduction

-Little is known about the existence of relations among non-spherical higher Whitehead maps.
-The only known relation is due to Arkowitz \cite{Arkowitz1962paper} who established the Jacobi identity~\eqref{eq:JacobiIdentity} for generalised Whitehead products.
-This motivates us to ask whether analogues of Hardie's identity exist in the group of homotopy classes of maps $[\Sigma X,W]$ from a suspension $\Sigma X$ to an arbitrary space $W$.
+The only known relation among generalised Whitehead products is due to Arkowitz \cite{Arkowitz1962paper} who extended the Jacobi identity~\eqref{eq:JacobiIdentity} to generalised Whitehead products.
+This motivates us to ask whether analogues of Hardie's identity~\eqref{eq:HardieIdentity} exist in the group of homotopy classes of maps $[\Sigma X,W]$ from a suspension $\Sigma X$ to an arbitrary space $W$.

-In this paper, we consider generalisations of relation~\eqref{eq:HardieIdentity} in the context of polyhedral products.
-A polyhedral product $(\underline X, \underline A)^{\cK}$ is a topological space built out of a simplicial complex $\cK$ on $m$ vertices and an $m$-tuple of topological pairs $(\underline X, \underline A)$, see Definition~\ref{def:polyprod}.
-It can be considered as a functor from topological pairs and simplcial complexes with respect to continuous maps of topological pairs and simplicial inclusions.
-Homotopy-theoretic properties of polyhedral products tend to be encoded by underlying combinatorial structures.
-By combining geometric and combinatorial techniques, we generalise exterior Whitehead products to homotopy classes of maps between polyhedral products and study relations among them.
+In this paper, we consider generalisations of relation~\eqref{eq:HardieIdentity} to higher Whitehead maps, in the context of polyhedral products.
+A polyhedral product $(\underline X, \underline A)^{\cK}$ is a topological space built out of a simplicial complex $\cK$ on $m$ vertices and an $m$-tuple of $CW$-pairs $(\underline X, \underline A)$, see Definition~\ref{def:polyprod}.
+It can be considered as a functor from $CW$-pairs and simplicial complexes with respect to continuous maps of $CW$-pairs and simplicial inclusions.
+The homotopy-theoretic properties of polyhedral products tend to be encoded by underlying combinatorial structures, and by combining geometric and combinatorial techniques, we generalise exterior Whitehead products to homotopy classes of maps between polyhedral products, and study relations among them.

 We begin by describing the exterior Whitehead product as the map of polyhedral products

 induced by the maps of pairs $(D^{d_i},S^{d_i-1}) \longrightarrow (Y_i,\ast)$ representing $f_i \in \pi_{d_i}(Y_i)$.
 Recognising that the boundary $\partial \Delta^{m-1}$ of a simplex governs the existence of the exterior Whitehead product, we define the higher Whitehead map $h_w(f_1,\dots,f_m) \in [(\underline{CX},\underline{X})^{\partial \Delta^{m-1}},(\underline{Y},\underline{\ast})^{\partial \Delta^{m-1}}]$ associated to maps of pairs $f_i \colon (CX_i,X_i) \longrightarrow (Y_i,\ast)$, $i=1,\dots,m$, to be the map of polyhedral products